ibm-cloud-docs/key-protect/view-keys.md

 |`../keys`|Lists all of your available resources, up to the first 200 keys.|
 |`../keys?extractable=true`|Lists standard keys.|
 |`../keys?extractable=false`|Lists root keys.|
-{: caption="Table 6.
-Provides usage notes for the extractable query parameter." caption-side="top"}
+{: caption="Provides usage notes for the extractable query parameter." caption-side="top"}

 ### Sorting a list of keys
 {: #filter-keys-sort-api}